effortlesslabs/dbx/README.md

 ## Features

 - 🚀 Fast and lightweight database abstraction layer
-- 🔄 Currently implements Redis adapter with more databases planned
+- 🔄 **Multi-database support**: select database type and URL at runtime
 - 🔢 Robust Redis primitives with support for pipeline, transaction, and Lua scripts
-- 🌐 **NEW: Full REST API** for Redis operations with comprehensive endpoints
+- 🌐 **Full REST API** for Redis operations with comprehensive endpoints
 - 🧰 Well-documented API with comprehensive examples
 - 🛠️ Modern Rust implementation with configurable features
 - 🧩 Modular architecture for easy extension